isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-Interactive.rst

    :align: center

-You will see a pop up describing all the steps needed to link your NIH Identity to the Data Commons Framework (DCF).
+You will see a pop up describing all the steps needed to link your Google identy (email address) to your NIH identity via the Data Commons Framework (DCF).
-In this case, 'NIH Identity' also refers to your eRA Commons account identity.
+In this case, 'NIH identity' also refers to your eRA Commons account identity.
 Click on the **Go to DCF** button.

 .. image:: ../webapp/LinkNIHIDInstructions.png
    :align: center